Dental Care and Tooth Eruption

 preventative efforts are implemented.

-- Diet - In general, dry cat foods are more effective in removing
+- Diet - In general, dry dog foods are more effective in removing

 plaque and some calculus than soft food types.
 Some special diets have been

-removing plaque and preventing calculus buildup.
-The ideal toothbrush for a
+invaluable in removing plaque and preventing calculus buildup.
+The ideal

-cat should have soft bristles with rounded tip ends to minimize abrasion of
+toothbrush for a dog should have soft bristles with rounded tip ends to

-The catís jaws should not be opened as this tends to increase apprehension
+the teeth.
+The dogís jaws should not be forced open as this tends to

-and fear.
-At first, a finger can be used in place of a brush.
-Once a
+increase apprehension and fear.
+At first, a finger can be used in place of a

-toothbrush is used, it should be inserted against the teeth at a 45-degree
+brush.
+Once a toothbrush is used, it should be inserted against the teeth at

-angle toward the gums.
-The brush is moved in small circular motions while
+a 45-degree angle toward the gums.
+The brush is moved in small circular

-overlapping several teeth.
-The inside surfaces of the teeth are more
+motions while overlapping several teeth.
+The inside surfaces of the teeth

-difficult to access; however, the motion of the tongue inside the mouth
+are more difficult to access; however, the motion of the tongue inside the

 - Toothpastes and oral rinses - Special toothpastes formulated for